Department of Art

 Three ways to explore, grow and learn

 APPLIED DIGITAL ART

-Applied Digital Arts is the newest and fastest growing visual art program at Kutztown University.
+Applied Digital Arts is the newest and fastest-growing visual art program at Kutztown University.
 Here, students work with the latest technology across a range of visual fields—animation, game art, and interactive media—becoming leaders in visual innovation.
+Learn more here!

 The Bachelor of Fine Arts in Studio Art exposes students to a variety of approaches and media ranging from traditional to digital.
 Following a foundational year studying drawing, design, and art history, students explore a broad scope of artistic practices before concentrating in their chosen medium.
-Studio art concentrations include drawing, painting, photography, printmaking, sculpture, and time-based / experimental art.
+Studio art concentrations include ceramics, drawing, fine metals, painting, photography, printmaking, sculpture, textiles, and time-based and experimental art.
+Learn more here!

 CONGRATULATIONS TO ARIANNA CASADO

 Arianna Casado was a second-place award winner at the Pennsylvania Academy of the Fine Arts (PAFA) Crosscurrents juried exhibition and was awarded a $40K scholarship for the 2 year MFA program at PAFA.